 2. Hiking Trails, Nature Preserves, and Parks

 Wilton is home to several hiking trails, nature preserves, and parks.
 There are 23 preserves and parks maintained by Wilton’s Conservation Commission.
-They all have different terrains and trails and are a great way to explore different parts of the nature of Wilton.
+They all have different terrains and trails and are a great way to explore other parts of the nature of Wilton.

 The Norwalk River Valley Trail also passes through Wilton with a few different trails.
 The goal of the NRVT is to eventually connect from Calf Pasture Beach in Norwalk to Rogers Park in Danbury.
-This project has mostly been funded privately and is organized by several board members participating from Danbury, Norwalk, Redding, Ridgefield, and Wilton.
+This project has mostly been funded privately and is organized by several board members from Danbury, Norwalk, Redding, Ridgefield, and Wilton.

 Merwin Meadows is a park that contains entrances to part of the Norwalk River Valley Trail.
 It has the primary public playground for kids of all ages.
 There is also a swimming pond and beach, which you can swim in with lifeguards on staff from Memorial Day to Labor Day.
-During the summer residents and non-residents do need to purchase passes through Wilton Parks and Recreation to use the park.
+During the summer, residents and non-residents need to purchase passes through Wilton Parks and Recreation to use the park.
 There are also a few concerts held there during the summer.
 A large soccer field on the other side of the park and pond connects Merwin Meadows into downtown Wilton.